Pseudo Little Red Dot: an Active Black Hole Embedded in a Dense and Dusty, Metal-Poor Starburst Galaxy at z=5.96: Spectral and Photometric Analysis of Pseudo-LRD-NOM

 For the case of a 1~Myr old starburst, there are multiple \textsc{Cloudy} tracks that reproduce our {\it Pseudo-LRD-NOM}'s spectral line ratios.
-They all have $\beta_{\rm UV}$ values between -2.8 and -2.9, which implies that a colour excess $\rm E(B-V)=0.34-0.36$ would be necessary to reproduce $\beta_{\rm UV}^{\rm spec} = -1.2$ measured on {\it Pseudo-LRD-NOM}'s spectrum (assuming the \citet{calzetti_dust_2000} dust-attenuation law; see e.g., \citet{reddy_mosdef_2018}).
+They all have $\beta_{\rm UV}$ values between -2.8 and -2.9, which implies that a colour excess $\rm E(B-V)\approx 0.4$ would be necessary to reproduce $\beta_{\rm UV}^{\rm spec} = -1.20$ measured on {\it Pseudo-LRD-NOM}'s spectrum (assuming the \citet{calzetti_dust_2000} dust-attenuation law; see e.g., \citet{reddy_mosdef_2018}).
 For a 10~Myr old starburst, only models with very high gas density ($n_{\rm H} > 10^{10} \, \rm cm^{-3}$) and very low metallicities ($Z \approx 0.01 \, \rm Z_\odot$) can reproduce the observed line ratios.
-Such models have $\beta_{\rm UV} = -3.2$, so a value $\rm E(B-V)=0.43$ is required to flatten the rest-frame UV slope to the observed value.
-Finally, for the 100~Myr old starburst, the track that reproduces the line ratios has $\beta_{\rm UV} = -2.05$, which implies the need of $\rm E(B-V)= 0.18$ to account for the observed $\beta_{\rm UV}^{\rm spec} = -1.2$.
+Such models have $\beta_{\rm UV} = -3.2$, so a value $\rm E(B-V)\approx0.5$ is required to flatten the rest-frame UV slope to the observed value.
+Finally, for the 100~Myr old starburst, the track that reproduces the line ratios has $\beta_{\rm UV} = -2.05$, which implies the need of $\rm E(B-V)\approx 0.2$ to account for the observed $\beta_{\rm UV}^{\rm spec} = -1.20$.

 In the light of these findings, it is likely that the H$\alpha$/H$\beta$ line ratio is at least partly affected by dust attenuation.
-The colour excess values derived above imply that the effect of dust attenuation could by itself produce an H$\alpha$/H$\beta$ ratio between $\approx 3.8$ and $5.5$.
-Considering that the gas could have up to $\times 2$ higher attenuation than the stars \citep[e.g.,][]{Reddy2020,Shivaei2020}, the resulting H$\alpha$/H$\beta$ ratio could be between 7.6 and $\approx 11.0$.
-Only the latter value is as high as the observed H$\alpha$/H$\beta$ ratio.
+The colour excess values derived above imply that the effect of dust attenuation could by itself produce an H$\alpha$/H$\beta$ ratio between $\approx 3.9$ and $6.2$, but not as high as the measured H$\alpha$/H$\beta = 11.0$.
+Some previous works have found that, in some galaxies, the gas could have up to $\times 2$ higher attenuation in the UV than the stars \citep[e.g.,][]{Reddy2020,Shivaei2020}.
+If this were the case, the resulting H$\beta$ line could be up to $\approx 15\%$ more attenuated than inferred from the continuum colour excess (also assuming the \citet{calzetti_dust_2000} dust-attenuation law.
+Considering this, the H$\alpha$/H$\beta$ ratio could as high as $\approx 7$.
+In no case, however, we can explain the observed H$\alpha$/H$\beta=11.0$ ratio directly measured from the spectrum solely based on the effect of dust attenuation.

 At the same time, one has to consider that the [OIII]/H$\beta$ is virtually independent of dust attenuation.
 If the intrinsic (unattenuated) H$\alpha$/H$\beta$ value were very low, then {\it Pseudo-LRD-NOM} would be located close to QSO1 in Fig.~\ref{fig:lineratios}.
 The inferred gas densities would be lower, but also the necessary gas/stellar metallicities.
 And this would have to be coupled with high dust extinction to reproduce the observed line ratios for {\it Pseudo-LRD-NOM}, resulting in a more intriguing scenario, which we discuss in \S\ref{sec:disc}.